-During this reporting period, BC Hydro expanded on a Professional Development Program for the Cultural Monitors (see 6.3), in which they could participate in professional development opportunities connected to the water, land, and wildlife.
-The collection of training sessions will culminate with one or more credentials, including an opportunity to apply for an Applied Biologist Technician designation through the College of Applied Biologists in Victoria, BC.
+The previous reporting period, BC Hydro expanded on a Professional Development Program for the Cultural Monitors (see 6.3), in which they could participate in professional development opportunities connected to the water, land, and wildlife.
+The collection of training sessions culminated with one or more credentials, including an opportunity to apply for an Applied Biologist Technician designation through the College of Applied Biologists in Victoria, BC.
 Courses included the following:

-- Aquatics and Wetlands;
+- · Aquatics and Wetlands;

-- Vegetation Identification and Classification;
+- · Vegetation Identification and Classification;

 - Seed Collection;

 - Wildlife Management, Identification and Habitat; and

 - Avian Identification and Habitat.

-BC Hydro continues to work with Indigenous Nations on the on-going development of the cultural monitoring and professional development programs.
+BC Hydro worked with Indigenous Nations on the development of the cultural monitoring and professional development programs until the program's end in November 2024.